Banks Strait 2018 - Laurie Ford (Mac's report here.) (John's report here) (Roger Greenwood's report)

 to get to Cape Barren Island; we have to paddle east to get to Cape Barren

 Island.”
-They didn’t realise it was Clarke Island we were east of.
+They didn’t realise it was Clarke Island we were west of.
 I still

 preferred to go NE.
 We had been paddling north the whole time.